jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 ## Things to Remember

-- **Habits don't define you as a person.** While habits can be difficult to break, it's important to separate the behavior from the individual.
+- **Habits don't define you as a person.** While habits can be difficult to break, it's important to separate the behavior from the ourselves.
 It's also important to recognize that habits can be changed and that it's never too late to start new, healthier routines.
 By focusing on the behavior and taking steps to change it, we can break the cycle of addiction and improve our overall well-being.

 - **It takes time.**  It wasn't until around six months of sobriety that I felt like I had a truly great day.
 Be patient with the process and yourself.

-- **Past failures are not wasted.**  Use them as insights for the next attempt.
+- **Past failures are not wasted.**  Use failures as insights for the next attempt.
 What was the root cause for slipping?
 Was there a trigger that could be removed in the future to prevent this from happening again?
 This is where the benefits of journaling and tracking our progress come in handy.

 ## Share Your Story